SadOn1on/WeatherHub/README.md

 # WeatherHub

-WeatherHub is a comprehensive weather forecast web application designed for all users.
+WeatherHub is a comprehensive weather forecast web application.
 Registered users can save and access personalized weather data in the database, while non-registered users can still explore weather forecasts without creating an account.

 ## Features
 - **Comprehensive Weather Forecasts:** Provides detailed weather information for all users allowing them choose location and units.